 15. Watch your language.
 Many Chinese who speak and read English learned the language in an academic setting.
 As a result, they're often unaware of colloquialisms or figures of speech that we take for granted.
 I've seen "Love Canal" translated as "sex virology."
 An article on negotiation skills contains the phrase "football field" when in fact the English original talks about "a level playing field."
 Other American phrases such as “in terms of,” “the skinny,” “ballpark,” “sidebar” and other sports jargon will confuse the Chinese mind.
 Keep in mind that most Chinese people (translators or even executives) will not ask you to explain your terms because they don’t want to lose “face” themselves or put you on the spot.
 To avoid these pitfalls, it's important that you have someone with experience living and working in Western countries to review your translations.

 16. Talk metric.
-Make sure that you have technical and pricing information in both English and metric units.
+Supply technical and pricing information in both English and metric units.
 Your customers and suppliers will appreciate and understand you better this way.

 Recruiting, Training and Managing People

 18. Arrange one-on-one meetings.
 The Chinese political system is a one-party system.
 People have learned not to challenge their political leaders.
 They find ways to work out their problems by involving other people who can help them.
 This is why Chinese people tend not to express what they have in mind in public.
-But when they're with you on a "one-on-one" situation without other people around, they're direct and straightforward.
-Since 1980, the year I began doing business in China, I've learned to make my presentations in front of large Chinese audiences without expecting to field many questions.
-However, I try to stay a little longer in the seminar room instead of rushing away to another appointment.
-Occasionally, someone in the audience will come up to me, wanting to schedule a private meeting.
+But when they're with you on a “one-on-one” situation without other people around, they're direct and straightforward.
+Over the past 26 years, I've learned to do my sales pitch and make my presentations in front of large Chinese audiences without expecting to field many questions.
+However, I try to stay awhile afterwards instead of rushing away to another appointment.
+Invariably, a few people will come up to me, wanting to schedule a private meeting.
 I've found these meetings to be the most informative and fruitful of all.
 My friends and customers tell me things in private that allow me to get things done.
-If you want to know the truth about how you can compete in the China market successfully, learn to pull people aside and talk with them privately.
+If you want to know the truth—and how you can compete in the China market—learn to pull people aside and talk with them privately.